KrishnaBiniwale/Snake/README.md

 # Snake

-This program initiates a game of snake.
+This program creates a game of snake.

 To run this game, run the file "main.py".